 The Famous and the Dead

-The explosive finale in T. Jefferson Parker’s New York Times bestselling Charlie Hood series, which will bring together the destinies of three men caught between light and darkness.
+From three-time Edgar® Award winner T. Jefferson Parker comes the explosive finale in his Charlie Hood series, which will bring together the destinies of three men caught between light and darkness....

-Los Angeles County sheriff ’s deputy Charlie Hood is attached to the ATF, working undercover on the illegal arms trade that flows across the U.S.-Mexican border.
+Los Angeles County sheriff’s deputy Charlie Hood is attached to the ATF, working undercover on the illegal arms trade that flows across the U.S.-Mexico border.
 The sparkle of the diamond fillings he wears in his left canine distracts his task force targets and is often the first step toward a long stay behind bars.

 Charlie knows Bradley’s secrets, all of them; the question is what he’ll do with the information.
-But he still has to contend with the devilish Mike Finnegan, who flits in and out of the lives of his friends, knowing things he shouldn’t, seemingly immortal, delighting in the havoc he wreaks in the orbits of everyone he touches....
+But he still has to contend with the devilish Mike Finnegan, who flits in and out of the lives of his friends, knows things he should not know, is seemingly immortal, and delights in the havoc he wreaks in the orbits of everyone he touches....

-All three men are about to meet.
-But all will not survive.....
+All three are about to meet.
+But all will not survive....

 Rovanna strode into the convenience store by the dawn’s early light.
 As usual he carried his Louisville Slugger, the barrel of it cupped in his right palm and the handle resting on his shoulder like a rifle.
 His back was straight and his gait purposeful.
 He wore cargo shorts, a black T-shirt, slip-on sneakers in a red-and-black-checked pattern.
 His hair was a white thatch and he could have easily been mistaken for a surfer, though he had never learned to swim.
 He bought his coffee and the Iraqi clerk handed him his change with a soft thank-you, “Shukran.”